-What is the Go-Lab Portal?
+What is the Go-Lab Ecosystem?

-The Go-Lab Portal offers science teachers an opportunity to create highly interactive and personalised inquiry learning experiences for their students.
-The Go-Lab Portal offers a unique and broad set of remote and virtual laboratories that form the starting point for Inquiry Leaning Spaces (ILSs).
+The Go-Lab Ecosystem offers science teachers an opportunity to create highly interactive and personalised inquiry learning experiences for their students.
+The Go-Lab Ecosystem offers a unique and broad set of remote and virtual laboratories that form the starting point for Inquiry Leaning Spaces (ILSs).
 In an ILS, an online lab is combined with multimedia material and inquiry learning apps, which are dedicated tools to support inquiry learning processes (such as designing an experiment).
 The structure of an ILS follows an inquiry learning cycle with dedicated inquiry phases.
 The Go-Lab Authoring Platform (www.graasp.eu

 ) offers full facilities to create in a very straightforward and easy way personalised ILSs from an online lab or to re-use and adapt ILSs that were created before by other teachers.

 What do Go-Lab and Next-Lab stand for?